s-vco/s-vco/README.md

 <a name="dataset"></a>
 ## DATASET

 > **MVC** is a contrastive paired image-text dataset derived from visual counterfactual data sources<sup>[4](https://github.com/HanSolo9682/CounterCurate),[5](https://github.com/liujunzhuo/FineCops-Ref)</sup>.
-It is automatically filtered to retain only visually challenging pairs with meaninfully distinct semantic details, and then augmented for diversified language.
+It is automatically filtered to retain only visually challenging pairs with meaningfully distinct semantic details, and then augmented for diversified language.

 ### DOWNLOAD DATA SOURCES